Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 Questions to Ask Your Lawyer

 You need to know how comfortable the lawyer is with cases like yours.
-While every case is somewhat different, the attorney will likely find some similarities between your case and a case s/he handled previously.
+While every case is somewhat different, the attorney will likely find some similarities between your case and a case they handled previously.

 Related questions may include: